 2. Initial message: Send a message in the following format: “Hello, I am a customer from Taiwan and would like to inquire about the reservation and costs for [service name].
 Are you available right now?”
 (This can also be done in English).

-3. Confirming the quote: Ask for the latest price information for the desired service, including details such as how many sessions of Thermage are needed, and whether pre-operative anesthetic cream is included.
+3. Confirming the quote: Ask for the latest price for the desired service, including details such as how many sessions of Thermage are needed, and whether pre-operative anesthetic cream is included.

 5. On the day of the appointment: Arrive 15 minutes early, present your passport and the WhatsApp reservation record, and state the name of the service you have reserved.